pr0me7heu2/arctic-training/README.md

 This repository is used as:

-* Bryan changed this line
+* Bryan changed this line again.
 * An introduction to git
 * Gary added this line
 * An introduction to R and Markdown